When Food Controls You

 **Eat in Peace is available to residents of NY, FL, and CA.

-Group facilitator: Dr. Stacey Rosenfeld is a clinical psychologist, certified eating disorders specialist, and certified group psychotherapist.
+Dr. Stacey Rosenfeld is a clinical psychologist, certified eating disorders specialist, and certified group psychotherapist.
 She has worked at some of the finest institutions in the country helping people address eating and weight concerns.
 Dr. Rosenfeld has intensive training in DBT (Dialectical Behavior Therapy), a type of therapy designed to help people cope with emotions more effectively.
-She believes that it’s possible to heal one’s relationship with food and that all bodies deserve nourishment, peace, and respect.
+She believes that all bodies deserve nourishment, peace, and respect and that individuals can cultivate a healthy relationship with food.